lilysahifulb/up/Readme.md

 <details>
   <summary>How much does it cost to run an application?</summary>
-  <p>AWS API Gateway provides 1 million free requests per month, so there's a good chance you won't have to pay anything at all!</p>
+  <p>AWS API Gateway provides 1 million free requests per month, so there's a good chance you won't have to pay anything at all.
+Beyond that view the <a href="https://aws.amazon.com/api-gateway/pricing/">AWS Pricing</a> for more information.</p>
 </details>

 <details>